Traveling to Canada during Covid-19: What you need to know before you go

 What's the Covid-19 situation?

+Canada is now in the midst of a nationwide Covid-19 vaccine program.

+According to Canada's official vaccine tracker, over 72% of the population has received at least one vaccine dose and about 64% of the population is fully vaccinated.

-Canada dealt well with the initial wave of Covid-19.
-However, it has been in the grip of a deadly second wave, which experts believe is in part because of indoor mixing around Canadian Thanksgiving in October.
+Canada dealt with the initial wave of Covid-19 well.
+However, a deadly second wave in late 2020 led to new lockdowns.

-Though case numbers have been in decline since January 8, the Canadian government says "given the number of cases in Canada, the risk to Canadians is considered high."
-Ontario, Canada's most populous province, has issued a stay-at-home order that took effect January 14 and applies to the whole province, including Toronto and Ottawa.

-Quebec is under a full lockdown and on January 9 became the first province to enact a curfew, with residents needing to be in their homes from 8 p.m. until 5 a.m.
+Multiple provinces eased their restrictions as case numbers dropped in recent months, however

 What can visitors expect?

-The same is also true in British Columbia, where authorities have extended a ban on social gatherings until February 5.
-Restaurants are open for indoor dining, however they must stop serving alcohol at 10 p.m.

-In Alberta, indoor dining at restaurants is banned, while in Toronto, bars and restaurants are also limited to take out service only.
-All nonessential businesses are closed in Quebec.
+Provinces have been relaxing the rules on social gatherings, indoor dining and travel in recent months in response to rising vaccination rates.

+Prince Edward Island, Canada's smallest province, has adopted some of the country's strictest Covid-19 prevention measures, with nonresidents needing to apply for a pass to visit in advance.

-Most Canadian provinces continue to advise people to keep a distance of 2 meters (6.5 feet) to cut the spread of the virus.
+Most Canadian provinces continue to advise people to keep a distance of two meters (6.5 feet) to cut the spread of the virus.

 Useful links

-Our recent coverage
+Our recent coverages

-Joe Minihane, Julia Buckley and Karla Cripps contributed to this report
+Joe Minihane, Julia Buckley, Paula Newton and Karla Cripps contributed to this report

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on August 19.